Can AI Reconstruct Data from 'Destroyed' Devices? A Look at Emerging Threats

 Simple formatting is not enough.
 Physically dismantling and shredding hard drives ensures the physical components holding data are destroyed completely.

-Organizations like DataShredder Corporation specialize in secure hard drive destruction and offer options for on-site shredding, letting you verify the process in real time.
+DataShredder Corporation specializes in secure hard drive data destruction and lets you verify the process in real time.

 4. Data Overwriting Tools